EP-coode/particles-emiter/readme.md

-# This is particles emitter library
+# Particles emitter
-It allows you to create custom particle effects
+It allows you to create custom particle effects with mouse interactions.

-# This is only my experiment with npm so this package may be messy and I will not support it.
+# This package serves as my experiemnt with building npm packages.
+Code will be messy, no tests nor documentation.
+I wil not support it.